ArchipelagoMW/Archipelago/worlds/stardew_valley/docs/en_Stardew Valley.md

 ## Multiplayer

 You cannot play an Archipelago Slot in multiplayer at the moment.
-There is no short-terms plans to support that feature.
+There are no short-term plans to support that feature.

 You can, however, send Stardew Valley objects as gifts from one Stardew Player to another Stardew player, using in-game Joja Prime delivery, for a fee.
 This exclusive feature can be turned off if you don't want to send and receive gifts.